alarm-redist/redist/task_tracker.md

 Note all of the diagnostic information is accurately updated to account for a final resampling.
 When the weights are really low variance it doesn't really matter but just take that with a grain of salt for everything.

+# ---- Possible Bugs and Other Issues -----

+**Random seed bug**
+Since `state_xo` and `state_sr` are global variables when you run without multiprocessing this seems to cause issues (validation sometimes fails.)
+This needs to be addressed as when running on the cluster multiprocessing is very inefficient (since memory is more expensive than cpu cores).

 # ----- ACTIVE TASKS -----

 **Fix merge split bug**